-Koala Center for Sleep Disorders Provides Treatments for Pediatric Sleep
+Koala® Center for Sleep and TMJ Disorders Provides Treatments for Pediatric Sleep

 Does Your Child Suffer from a Sleep Breathing Disorder?
 We Have the Solutions.
 Our Dedicated Staff and Doctors Offer Treatments for Pediatric Sleep.
-Call to Receive a FREE Screening at (855) 977-0400 or Request an Appointment Online.
+Please Call Us at (855) 977-0400 or Request an Appointment Online.

 Sleep breathing disorders in children and adolescents are more common than you might think.
 Recent studies have even shown sleep disorders in toddlers and even infants.
 Poor sleep quality and/or quantities in children are associated with a number of different problems.
 Specialists say that factors such as developmental, behavioral, academic, and social difficulties, as well as weight abnormalities and other health problems are all associated with childhood sleep disorders.
 Children suffering from pediatric sleep disorders have trouble falling or staying asleep; physiological problems such as obstructive sleep apnea and sleep disordered breathing are likely factors affecting your child’s sleep.
 Not only is poor sleep in children causing problems in their daily and everyday life, it can also begin to take its toll on family dynamics and parental or sibling sleep.